-Recently FairMatch Support and ChainPoint organised a webinar on “Using training and ICT-solutions to improve smallholder livelihood and sustainable production”.
-You can view the recording by filling out the form on the right.
+FairMatch Support and ChainPoint teamed up for a webinar on “Using training and ICT-solutions to improve smallholder livelihood and sustainable production”.

-Attendees learned from Herman uit de Bosch, from FairMatch Support, how to engage with smallholder farmers and how to employ best on-the-ground practices.
-Geoff Taylor, from ChainPoint, presented a live software demo which showed how the results of training and improvement programmes can be measured and analysed using ChainPoint technology.
+Learn from Herman uit de Bosch, from FairMatch Support, how to engage with smallholder farmers and how to employ best on-the-ground practices.
+ChainPoints Geoff Taylor presents a live software demo which shows how the results of training and improvement programmes can be measured and analysed.

 - On-the-ground initiatives such as expert training can really make a difference to smallholders.
 If smallholders can improve quality and yield, and if they can move towards sustainable production, then expertise, such as that offered by FairMatch Support, is really giving smallholders an increasingly bright future.
 And the local impact can be the difference between children going to school or not, so it’s really important to support smallholders as much as we can.

 - But it’s not just about the smallholders!
 It’s about creating a win-win situation where the whole supply chain benefits from the improvements that can be made.
 By helping smallholders, the industry helps itself with better quality, greater yield and a greater assurance about future supplies.

 - Any improvement steps that you can show and validate might be valuable for your CSR marketing – for example schooling in the local area.